 – Platforms and channels through which the chatbot will be accessible

 – Ways of interaction – text, voice, image, etc.

 Since the chatbot is an extension of your brand, you can take an extra step here.
-Seize the opportunity of deciding on the chatbot’s name, gender and visual representation (avatar image, colors), as well as considering marketing strategies for chatbot’s promotion.
+Seize the opportunity of deciding on the chatbot’s name, gender, and visual representation (avatar image, colors), as well as considering marketing strategies for the chatbot’s promotion.

 fig. 1 - Chatbot persona example

 Step 4 –

 Confirm the script and take a close look at the conversational flow